zepingyu0512/zepingyu0512.github.io/_pages/about.md

 **c)** Using the interpretability findings to design safer models.

-My current research is identifying the important neurons in LLMs and building the neuron-level circuits, which is useful for neuron-level model editing and neuron-level LLM safety.
+My current research is identifying the important neurons in LLMs and constructing the neuron-level internal logic chain (also named "neuron circuits"), which is useful for neuron-level model editing and neuron-level LLM safety.
 I have explored the [neuron-level knowledge attribution](https://zepingyu0512.github.io/neuron-attribution.github.io/), [mechanism of in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), and [mechanism of arithmetic task](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/) in LLMs.
 Please feel free to contact me via zepingyu@foxmail.com for discussions.

 # 🔥 News